 - Linked Tracks

-With 7, voice tracks and and other non-music units can be linked to individual songs.
+With Pro, voice tracks and and other non-music units can be linked to individual songs.
 Then whenever a song is scheduled in a slot that were a ‘linked’ track item is formatted, M1 will search, find and schedule one of the song-specific voice/audio tracks next to it.
-For example, with this function, if the station has “artist drops” or voice tracks about specific artists, Music 1 Version 7 can automatically schedule one of the units next to songs by the artists.
+For example, with this function, if the station has “artist drops” or voice tracks about specific artists, M1 Pro can automatically schedule one of the units next to songs by the artists.

 - Auto-Numbered Voice Tracks